Convenience retailers could make $3,250+ a year from siting a bitcoin ATM in their shop by way of increased store foot traffic.

 Landry Ntahe, BCB ATM head of operations, said the machines are used between 30 and 40 times a day.
 However, 25% of people using them are new customers to the store.
 This is bringing increased store foot traffic to locations that host digital currency machines.

-In conclusion, “People are moving away from cash, and currencies like bitcoin are becoming more popular,” he said.
+“People are moving away from cash, and currencies like bitcoin are becoming more popular,” he said.